kubernetes/website/docs/concepts/workloads/controllers/replicaset.md

 ## Writing a ReplicaSet Spec

-As with all other Kubernetes config, a ReplicaSet needs the `apiVersion`, `kind`, and `metadata` fields.
-For general information about working with config files, see [here](/docs/user-guide/simple-yaml/), [here](/docs/user-guide/configuring-containers/), and [here](/docs/concepts/tools/kubectl/object-management-overview/).
+As with all other Kubernetes API objects, a ReplicaSet needs the `apiVersion`, `kind`, and `metadata` fields.
+For general information about working with manifests, see [here](/docs/user-guide/simple-yaml/), [here](/docs/user-guide/configuring-containers/), and [here](/docs/concepts/tools/kubectl/object-management-overview/).

 A ReplicaSet also needs a [`.spec` section](https://git.k8s.io/community/contributors/devel/api-conventions.md#spec-and-status).